KatharinaSimma/final-project/README.md

 # Taskology

+As a former project coordinator I am a well organised person and who loves to stay on top of her todos on the go.

 ## Description

-Taskology is a nifty little app that lets you create task lists that you can share with friends.
+Taskology is a progressive web (PWA) app that lets you create task lists that you can share with friends.
 Once you log in you can create lists and tasks with an intuitive interface.
 You can share lists with other registered users.
 Your friends can see when you tick off a task in (near) real time.
 The main goal of the app is to provide the simplest list functionality without the overhead of a big todo or project management app.

 ### The Fun Feature